 It is also important to create a roadmap for identifying how or where the information you gather through monitoring is contributing or will contribute to relevant conservation actions.
 It is all well and good to go out and count amphibian egg masses, but if the data isn’t being shared, or you can’t provide an accurate breakdown of what species you are looking at your efforts, while enjoyable for you are not going to effectively contribute to helping the species you are working to conserve.
 For species and ecosystems at risk it is doubly important to ensure that efforts can be linked to recovery strategies or management plans to effectively contribute to their effectiveness.
 In the paper “Counting the books while the library burns: why conservation monitoring programs need a plan for action”.
 David B Lindenmayer and his co-authors write that there are three key aspects needed to ensure monitoring programs actually help conserve a species rather than just being so focused on collecting data that the species we are monitoring ends up winking out while we are busy collecting data on it.
 These attributes include: (1) explicit articulation of how monitoring information will inform conservation actions, (2) transparent specification of trigger points within monitoring programs at which strategic interventions will be implemented, and (3) rigorous quantification of the ability to achieve early detection of change.

 As well, not all inventory and monitoring approaches are created equal.
 It is important to stay up to date and apply the most recent standards, protocols and approaches.
 While most citizen scientists will probably not be undertaking eDNA sampling or genome mapping as part of their day-to-day conservation efforts, these are examples of evolving technologies that are giving us new insights into the distribution, evolution and relationships between many of the species we are working to protect.
 Conversely, monitoring is also more than throwing a few minnow traps into a creek or wetland once in a while to see who is living there (though it is a fun and easy activity for many public programs!).
 Regulators are constantly refining field techniques and standards.
 Anyone investing time and resources into designing and implementing monitoring programs has an obligation to ensure they are familiar with the approaches, standards and approvals needed before heading out.
 This greatly increases the credibility of your efforts and likelihood the data will be useful.
-On this page we have tried to provide a toolbox to assist you as you begin your journey into monitoring.
+On this page we have tried to provide a toolbox to assist you as you begin your journey into inventory and monitoring.

 Front Counter BC: FrontCounter BC provides a single point of contact service to assist you with licences, permits, registrations and other authorizations required to utilize the Province's natural resources.
 Relevant permits that are needed for most inventory and monitoring activities (which include sampling) are typically separated into fish and wildlife.
 These permits are required for work that involves the capture or sampling of species managed under provincial legislation and regulations.